vlevit/q10r/README.md

 forms and results.

 Look at `questionnaires/texteditor.json` for a questionnaire example.
-Each questionnaire is a dict which may contain the following fields:
+Each questionnaire is an object with the following keys:

     extends
     title